Terms & Conditions

-3.1 – Estimates by the Contractor are subject to withdrawal by the Contractor at any time before the receipt of an unqualified acceptance from the Client and shall be deemed to be withdrawn unless so accepted within 28 days from their date.
+3.1 – Estimates by the Contractor are subject to withdrawal by the Contractor at any time before the receipt of an unqualified acceptance from the Client.
+They shall be deemed withdrawn unless accepted within 28 days from their date.

-3.2 – Unless otherwise specified by the Contractor in the relevant estimate, estimates are not firm or fixed price quotations.
-They are estimates of the likely cost of the works and are based on the information made available to the Contractor.
-The Contractor’s final price will be calculated on the basis specified in the estimate, if any, or if none, in accordance with the Contractor’s standard day rate plus the cost of materials.
-Furthermore, the Contractor reserves the right to increase the price before carrying out the work by an amount equivalent to any increase to the Contractor in the cost of relevant materials since the date upon which the Contractor’s estimate, written or oral, was given, save that if this would increase the estimated price by more than 10%, the Client may cancel the contract provided he does so before the work is begun or any relevant materials are ordered.
+3.2 – Unless otherwise specified by the Contractor in the relevant Estimate, estimates are not firm or fixed price quotations.
+They are estimates of the likely cost of the works based on the information made available to the Contractor.
+The Contractor’s final price will be calculated on the basis specified in the Estimate, if any, or if none, under the Contractor’s standard day rate plus the cost of materials.
+Furthermore, the Contractor reserves the right to increase the price before carrying out the work by an amount equivalent to any increase to the Contractor in the cost of relevant materials since the date upon which the Contractor’s Estimate, written or oral, was given, save that if this would increase the estimated price by more than 10%, the Client may cancel the contract provided he does so before the work is begun or any relevant materials are ordered.

-3.3 – Once work is begun, if it becomes clear that further unforeseeable work is required in order to complete the project, the engineer will make all efforts to contact the client to advise of the extra costs of this work.
-If the Client is non-contactable, the engineer will continue with the work only on the basis that in stopping the work, it would hold the job up and prevent a timely completion.
+3.3 – Once work is begun, if it becomes clear that further unforeseeable work is required to complete the project, the Engineer will make all efforts to contact the Client to advise of the extra costs.
+If the Client is non-contactable, the Engineer will continue with the work only on the basis that stopping the work would hold the job up and prevent a timely completion.

-Subject to clause 5 below, the price payable by the Client is calculated as specified in paragraph 3.
+4) The Price Subject to clause five below, the price payable by the Client is calculated as specified in paragraph 3.